WaarlandIT/ESPHOME-Presence/README.md

 - esphome-presence.yaml
   This is the ESPHome config yaml to generate the code for the sensor
 - config.yaml
-  This is the code you need to add to the config.yaml of Home Assistant to add your Bluetooth Low Energie devices to Home Assistant
+  This is the example code that you need to create the BLE device config for the config.yaml of Home Assistant.
-  For every device (like an Apple airtag) you need to add this info.

-`    - platform: mqtt_room
-      name: Beacon green
-      device_id: "FF:F1:70:07:63:D7"
-      state_topic: room_presence
-      timeout: 10
-      away_timeout: 120
-`
 Details about the build will follow